DivyaVaibhav01/orvexdb/README.md

 When you hit a limit, the operation is refused with `QUOTA_*`.
 Your data is **never deleted**.
 The quota resets on the 1st of each month, UTC.

 `whoami`, `usage`, and `storage` are always free — they don't count toward quotas.

 ---

-## Security

-- All traffic is HTTPS.
-- Tokens are opaque and never guessable.
-- Each user's data lives in a separate database file — one user physically cannot read another's data.
-- All queries use parameterized statements.
-No SQL injection.
-- All input is size- and type-checked.

----